youha-info/next-batch-router/README.md

 `useBatchRouter` is currently not designed to replace `useRouter`.
 It's to be used together and `useBatchRouter` should be used for changing only the query and hash part of the URL.

-## To-Do

-1. Allow `push` and `replace` to take parameters other than `query` and `hash`.

-    - This might be hard because it's problematic to merge `push` calls if pathnames are changed.

-2. `router` object returned from `useBatchRouter` only has `push` and `replace` methods.

-    - Components which doesn't need to read URL values but only change them might unnecessarily rerender if this feature is added.
-Global `BatchRouter` must be provided to avoid this shortcoming.

-3. Add global `BatchRouter` like you can `import Router from "next/router"`

 ## License

 This project is licensed under the MIT License.